Learning Sparse Low-Precision Neural Networks With Learnable Regularization: Gradient Descent

 for weight~$w$ of layer~$l$, $1\leq l\leq L$.
-The first partial derivative in the right side of \eqref{sec:train:weight:eq:01} can be obtained efficiently by the DNN backpropagation algorithm.
-For backpropgation through the weight quantization function, we use the following approximation similar to straight-through estimator~\cite{bengio2013estimating}:
+The first partial derivative in the right side of \eqref{sec:train:weight:eq:01} can be obtained efficiently by the backpropagation algorithm.
+For backpropagation through the weight quantization function, we adopt the following approximation similar to straight-through estimator~\citep{bengio2013estimating}:

 where $1_\mathcal{E}$ is an indication function such that it is one if $\mathcal{E}$ is true and zero otherwise.
 Namely, we pass the gradient through the quantization function when the weight is within the clipping boundary.
-Moreover, to give some room for the weight to move around the boundary in stochastic gradient descent, we additionally allow some margin of $\delta_l/2$ for $n\geq2$ and $\delta_l$ for $n=1$.
+To give some room for the weight to move around the boundary in stochastic gradient descent, we additionally allow some margin of $\delta_l/2$ for $n\geq2$ and $\delta_l$ for $n=1$.
 Outside the clipping boundary with some margin, we pass zero.